gabezurita/gabezurita/README.md

-# 👋 Hello World

-I'm a Chilean-American software engineer passionate about learning, growth, and making meaningful contributions through collaboration.
-Welcome to my GitHub profile—your digital gateway to connecting with me, whether for projects, ideas, or to say hi!

 ## 📫 Contact

 Feel free to connect about web development, books, photography, climbing, skiing, or even to say hello!
 Below are the best ways to reach me.
 Cheers!